Table of Contents

-We are often our own worst enemies as we take on the responsibility for our past hurts and traumas and ruminate negative thoughts resulting in low self-worth and a lack of confidence.
+We are often our own worst enemies as we take on the responsibility for our past hurts and traumas and ruminate on negative thoughts, resulting in low self-worth and a lack of confidence.

-Let’s replace our negative self-talk with a positive conversation that will help us to develop healthy self-esteem, set deserving boundaries and provide hope for the future.
+Let’s replace our negative self-talk with a positive conversation that will help us develop healthy self-esteem, set deserving boundaries, and provide hope for the future.

 What is Self-esteem?

 From a Christian perspective, your self-esteem is often viewed as an understanding of your worth that comes from knowing you were created in the image and likeness of God.

 This implies that you have intrinsic worth and dignity, not because of your accomplishments, outward appearance, or status, but simply because God loves you.

 Self-esteem isn’t about pride or arrogance, as Christian teachings discourage these traits.
 Instead, it’s about recognizing your inherent worth as a daughter of God and respecting yourself as a result.

 This understanding is supposed to be a guide, highlighting how you should treat yourself and others.

 It’s about acknowledging with humility your imperfections and shortcomings, but also realizing that these do not diminish your worth in God’s eyes.